 Here a customer service staff member will take a phone number and bill amount from you.
 He/She will add your number to the billing system and generate customer records.
 This record system has an option to see the current bill, past paid and unpaid bills, mode of previous transactions (cash or card), late fee checkbox, service request option, and statements.
 It also generates the print after the successful payment from the client.
 The billing system then updates the core server to change the bill status from unpaid to paid.

 Check out this old billing system that was in use prior to GUI-based software.
-Due to the simplicity in the old systems, there was less room for error when it comes to choosing the menu options.
+Due to the simplicity of the old systems, there was less room for error when it comes to choosing the menu options.
 However, the errors were introduced as there were no input validations offered by external libraries to developers.

-Test Cases for the Telecom Billing System of a Telecom Operator
+Test Cases For Billing System

 - Check the telephone number of the customer and see if it exists as a current customer under the telecom operator.